Markets

 2 min

 In the eyes of investors, the Federal Reserve is one of the jewels of financial stability in the United States, so Trump's frontal attacks on the institution and its independence are triggering concern among investors, who are looking ahead to the presentation of many companies' first-quarter results.
-Beyond the stock markets, gold has once again reached new highs and is now above $3,400 a barrel, while debt has rebounded to 4.37%.
+Beyond the stock markets, gold has once again reached new highs and is now above $3,400 an ounce, while debt has rebounded to 4.37%.

 stats